Anshika02sharma/CodeAlpha/README.md

 ## Contributing
 Feel free to fork this repository, open issues, or submit pull requests for enhancements and bug fixes.
 ## Acknowledgments
--This project utilizes the Scapy library for packet sniffing and manipulation.
+- This project utilizes the Scapy library for packet sniffing and manipulation.
--Special thanks to the Python community for providing excellent resources and documentation.
+- Special thanks to the Python community for providing excellent resources and documentation.